rajsrm2021/project-sorting-visualizer/README.md

-# Getting Started with Create React App
+# This Project is created using react

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is deployed in link [https://rajsrm2021.github.io/project-sorting-visualizer/).

 ## Available Scripts